karlmdavis/rps-tourney/dev/README-DEVENV.md

 * [Davis IT: Install Eclipse](https://justdavis.com/karl/it/davis/misc/eclipse.html)

 While you can certainly use whatever editor/IDE you want to develop this project, Eclipse is the "default" choice here (per the lead developer, Karl M. Davis).
-Specifically, Eclipse Kepler (4.3) is required.
+Specifically, Eclipse JavaEE Luna is required.

 While Ubuntu does have a somewhat-recent version of Eclipse in its repositories, it's rarely the latest release.
 On Ubuntu 12.10, the Eclipse in the repositories is 3.8.

-The `eclipse-kepler-sr1-install.sh` script provided with this project will download and install Eclipse.
-Run it as follows:
+The `devenv-install-eclipse.py` script provided with this project will download and install Eclipse, and also install the plugins that are required for development of this project.
+Run that script as follows:

     $ cd rps-tourney.git/
-    $ sudo dev/eclipse-kepler-sr1-install.sh
+    $ sudo dev/devenv-install-eclipse.py

 That's it.
-There should now be an **Eclipse Kepler** application launcher available.
+There should now be an **Eclipse Luna** application launcher available.

 ### Eclipse Plugins/Features